Mano machine

 The Mano machine is a computer theoretically described by M. Morris Mano.
 It contains a central processing unit, random access memory, and an input-output bus.
-Its limited instruction set and small address space limit it to use as a Microcontroller.
-But it can easily be expanded to have a 32-bit accumulator register, and 28-bit addressing using a HDL language like Verilog or VHDL; And at the same time, make room for new instructions.
+Its limited instruction set and small address space limit it to use as a microcontroller, but it can easily be expanded to have a 32-bit accumulator register, and 28-bit addressing using a hardware description language like Verilog or VHDL; and at the same time, make room for new instructions.

 Characteristics

 The Mano machine is similar in many respects to the PDP-8, such as the same address space, only one accumulator register, and many similar instructions.
 The Mano machine has a 4096x16 shared data/program memory segment requiring a 12-bit address bus.
 The data bus is 16 bits.
 There are 8-bit input/output buses for external communication, and associated interrupt flags.

 There is one 16-bit accumulator register, and single-bit registers (latches) for addition carry and system halt.